wongtp/jira-issueTable-quicker/README_EN.md

 # Implemented
+ - ✅ Double-click to edit most pure input input box fields;
+ - ✅ Double-click to edit most drop-down selection box fields;
+ - ✅ Double-click to edit the assignee field;
- - ✅ Double-click to edit summary field;
+ - ✅ Double-click to edit the radio type field;
- - ⬜️ Double-click other fields to edit.
+ - ⬜️ Double-click other types of fields to edit;

+ # Known issues
+ - ⚠️After some fields are double-clicked to enter the editable state, the value does not actually support modification.
+For example, the user selects a multiuserpicker type field;
+ - ⚠️After some fields are double-clicked to enter the editable state, they cannot be restored to the uneditable state without modifying the value;
+ - ⚠️Since the editing form data is loaded simultaneously when the table is double-clicked, if the network speed is relatively slow, it may take a long time to enter the editable state.
+Consider adding preloading or caching in the future;